Results for Letter a

-A.O.C.: See Appellation d’Origine Controlée
+A.O.C.: See Appellation d’Origine Contrôlée.

-Acetic Acid: All wines contain acetic acid, or vinegar, but usually the amount is quite small—from 0.03 percent to 0.06 percent—and not perceptible to smell or taste.
+Acetic Acid: All wines contain acetic acid, the active ingredient in vinegar, but usually the amount is quite small—from 0.03 percent to 0.06 percent—and not perceptible to smell or taste.
 Once table wines reach 0.07 percent or above, a sweet-sour vinegary smell and taste becomes evident.
 At low levels, acetic acid can enhance the character of a wine, but at higher levels (over 0.1 percent), it can become the dominant flavor and is considered a major flaw.
 A related substance, ethyl acetate, contributes a nail polish-like smell.

 Acid: A compound present in all grapes and an essential component of wine that preserves it, enlivens and shapes its flavors and helps prolong its aftertaste.
 There are four major kinds of acids--tartaric, malic, lactic and citric--found in wine.
 Acid is identifiable by the crisp, sharp character it imparts to a wine.